Thomas Frank Durrant: St Nazaire

 The St Nazaire Raid (Operation Chariot) was a seaborne attack on the heavily defended docks of Saint-Nazaire in occupied France on the night of 28 March 1942.
 This was a combined operation undertaken by Royal Navy and Commando units.
 The main commando force was provided by No. 2 Commando with supporting demolition parties from other commando units, including Durrant's No. 1 Commando.
 The intention of the raid was to destroy the dry dock which would force any large German warship in need of repairs, such as the Tirpitz, to return to home waters rather than seek safe haven in the Atlantic coast.
 Of the 600 men who left the port of Falmouth, Cornwall, England on the raid only 225 would return.

 During the raid Sergeant Durrant was in charge of a twin Lewis gun on board H.M.
 Motor Launch 306.
 As it came up the river Loire to the port of St Nazaire ML306 came under heavy fire from the shore and was unable to land its troops at the Old Mole and it is during its withdrawal that it came head-to-head with a pursuing German destroyer of the Mowe class, the Jaguar.
 In the battle with the German destroyer Durrant was wounded numerous times, in the head, both arms, legs, chest and stomach.
 After the battle Durrant died of his wounds in a German military hospital in St Nazaire.
 Following his death he was buried in La Baule-Escoublac War Cemetery, 7 mi from Saint-Nazaire, in Plot I, Row D, Grave 11.
-A week later the commander of the German destroyer, Kapitänleutnant F. K. Paul, met the Commando commander, Lieutenant-Colonel Augustus Charles Newman, in a prisoner of war camp in Rennes.
+A week later the commander of the German destroyer, Kapitänleutnant F. K. Paul, met the Commando commander, Lieutenant-Colonel Augustus Newman, in a prisoner of war camp in Rennes.
 Bringing the action to Newman's attention, Paul suggested that the colonel might wish to recommend Durrant for a high award.